mlabs-haskell/covenant/STANDARDS.md

   language in new (or surprising) ways?
 * Does it make GHC Haskell behave similarly to other languages, particularly in smaller and narrower-context issues of syntax?
-* Is this extension something that needs ‘signposting’, in that it involves additional thought or context that wouldn’t be needed otherwise?
+* Is this extension something that needs 'indicating', in that it involves additional thought or context which is not conveyed by the use site explicitly?

-Extensions that are widely-used or highly useful, iron out bad legacy, increase similarity in certain syntactical features common to many languages, and that don’t require signposting are the primary candidates for inclusion by default.
+Extensions that are widely-used or highly useful, iron out bad legacy, increase similarity in certain syntactical features common to many languages, and that don’t require 'indicating' by way of comments or implicit context, are the primary candidates for inclusion by default.
 Additionally, some other standards defined in this document mandate certain extensions anyway: in this case, having them on by default saves us having to enable them per-module, which we would have to do otherwise.
 Lastly,